osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

     </include>
     ...
 ~~~
-''See the section below to view this full world file on your computer.''
+**See the section below to view this full world file on your computer.**

 In this world file snippet you can see that three models are referenced.
 The three models are searched for within your local Gazebo Model Database.
 If not found there, they are automatically pulled from Gazebo's online database.